-Mother’s Day around the World
+Mother’s Day Around the World

 May 2, 2011

-Mothers Day Origin In England
+Mother’s Day Origin in England

-In The United Kingdom Mother’s Day is celebrated with families.
+In the United Kingdom Mother’s Day is celebrated with families.
 This is the day when people bring flowers and gifts to their moms.
-Mothering Sunday was the fourth Sunday in Lent…a special day when all the strict rules about fasting and penance were put aside.
-Older children who were away from home learning a trade or working as servants were allowed to return home for Mothering Sunday.
+Mothering Sunday was the fourth Sunday in Lent, a special day when all the strict rules about fasting and penance were off.
+Older children who were away from home learning a trade or working as servants could return home for Mothering Sunday.
 The family then gathers for a mid-Lenten feast with Mother as the special guest.
-Along with a rare visit from her children, mothers were given treats of cakes and wildflower bouquets.
-While ‘Mothering Sunday’ is still celebrated, most now know it as Mother’s Day.
+Along with a rare visit from her children, mothers received treats of cakes and wildflower bouquets.
+While Mothering Sunday is still celebrated, most now know it as Mother’s Day around the world.

-Mothers Day Origin in United States
+Mother’s Day Origin in the United States

-One of the women, who was working on establishing Mother’s Day as a national celebration was the mother of Anna Jarvis.
+One of the women who was working on establishing Mother’s Day as a national celebration was the mother of Anna Jarvis.
 Mrs. Jarvis held an annual gathering, Mother’s Friendship Day, to heal the pain of the Civil War.
 After she died in 1905, Anna campaigned for the establishment of an official Mother’s Day to commemorate her mother.

 The first official Mother’s Day celebration happened at Andrew’s Methodist Church on May 10, 1908, with 407 persons in attendance.
 Anna Jarvis sent 500 white carnations to the church in Grafton.
 Each son and daughter was to wear one.
 And each mother in attendance would wear two.
 Anna Jarvis’ campaign is the reason we have a formal holiday.
 In 1914 President Woodrow Wilson declared that the US should celebrate Mother’s Day as a national holiday on the second Sunday in May.